joinself/self-go-sdk/CONTRIBUTING.md

 Thank you so much for contributing to Self.
 We appreciate your time and help.
 Here are some guidelines to help you get started.

-## Code of Conduct
-Be kind and respectful to the members of the community.
-Take time to educate others who are seeking help.
-Harassment of any kind will not be tolerated.

 ## Submitting Changes

 - With issues: